CAG2Mark/OpenSkillBot/README.md

 Planned features (non-exhaustive):
 * Achievements
 * Self-service match confirmation

+# Prerequisites
+To run OpenSkillBot, you need the following:
+* .NET (`dotnet`).
+To install, see: https://dotnet.microsoft.com/download
+*

 # Building and Running
 Binaries are not yet provided, so you must clone and run the bot yourself.